rritec/powerbi/Notebooks/PBI_03_01_Power_View_Visualization Lab .md

 ![](https://github.com/rritec/powerbi/blob/master/images/PBI_0024.png?raw=true)

+## Edit Interactions:
+Scenario: Slicer should not impact few vizulations.
+- By Default Slicer changing all the visulizations inside the current page
+- In above report click on year slicer > go to **Format** > click on **edit Interactions**  > select required vizulization **None** button.
+- Now change any slicer options and observe the vizulation is not impacting.

+## Sync Slicers
+- In above report,copy any vizulaion and paste into other page .
+- Go to view menu > click on **sync Slicers**
+- select **year** slicer > select sync check boxes of current page and the pages need to impact.
+- Change slicer options and observe that visulization changes.

 ## Exercise 3- Relationship Report

 - **Scenario:** You would like to know more about the relationship between total units and total sales by category and segment.
 You choose to analyze this using scatter chart.